chaseruskin/verb/README.md

 # _Vertex_

 Vertex is a simulation-based functional verification framework for digital hardware designs.

+Vertex leverages _file I/O_ and _software programming languages_ to verify hardware designs in their native hardware description language.

 The framework can be divided into 3 major actions: